 Committed to observing human rights

-We have made a commitment to respect and protect human rights all along our value chain.
+O2 Telefónica has made a commitment to respect and protect human rights all along the value chain.

 “With the Declaration of Principles and the Human Rights Policy, we have made a clear commitment to upholding human rights and to assuming responsibility in our value chain.
 We are committed to identifying all the negative effects of our business activities on human rights and to remedying them.”

-As such, we are not only observing the statutory requirements, but also our own understanding of values.
-We make a commitment to protecting human rights in a declaration of principles, while our Human Rights Policy specifies our company’s obligations in this regard.
-Our actions are directed by the United Nations Guiding Principles on Business and Human Rights.
-The Management Board of O2 Telefónica bears responsibility for reviewing the performance and implementation of our human rights due diligence.
-A cross-departmental human rights committee promotes the topic within the company.
+As such, O2 Telefónica is not only observing the statutory requirements, but also its own understanding of values.
+The company makes a commitment to protecting human rights in a declaration of principles and its Human Rights Policy specifies the company’s obligations in this regard.
+The actions of O2 Telefónica are directed by the United Nations Guiding Principles on Business and Human Rights.
+The Management Board of O2 Telefónica bears responsibility for monitoring compliance with and implementation of the human rights due diligence.
+A cross-departmental human rights and environment committee promotes the topic within the company.

-We have been extending responsibility for upholding human rights to our suppliers and sub-suppliers too for many years now.
-The minimum requirements made of our suppliers and sub-suppliers regarding the observance of human rights are set out in the Supply Chain Sustainability Policy.
-Making supplier relations sustainable enables us to first and foremost reduce the risk of any regulations being violated.
-This is dependent upon there being maximum transparency, which we wish to achieve by analysing our supply chain structures and identifying country-specific and product-specific risks.
+O2 Telefónica has been extending responsibility for upholding human rights to its suppliers and sub-suppliers too for many years now.
+The requirements for suppliers and sub-suppliers regarding the compliance of human rights are set out in the Supply Chain Sustainability Policy.
+Making supplier relations sustainable enables O2 Telefónica to first and foremost reduce the risk of any regulations being violated.
+A prerequisite for this is maximum transparency, which is to be achieved by analysing supply chain structures and identifying country-specific as well as product-specific risks.

-Even with the measures we implement to protect human rights, violations cannot be entirely ruled out and it is possible that they are not adequately brought to our attention.
-O2 Telefónica puts a reporting channel for complaints and whistle-blowing on human rights violations at the disposal of all of its stakeholders.
-Information is treated in confidence and the human rights committee follows up all reports.
-At the same time, the O2 Telefónica ombudsman can be contacted anonymously via a confidential helpline at any time.
+Even with the measures O2 Telefónica implements to protect human rights, violations cannot be entirely ruled out and it is possible that they are not adequately brought to the company's attention.
+O2 Telefónica puts a reporting channel for complaints and whistle-blowing on human rights and environmental violations at the disposal of all of its stakeholders.
+Information is treated in confidence and the human rights and environment committee follows up all reports.
+At the same time, the O2 Telefónica ombudsperson can be contacted anonymously via a confidential helpline at any time.
 Here, too, compliance with our privacy policies is a top priority.

 Particular protection of children’s rights

-We pay attention in particular to protecting children and young people.
-In our Human Rights Policy, we exclude child labour in our own business activities and oblige all of our suppliers to exclude child labour throughout our supply chain.
-Our actions are guided in particular by UNICEF Children’s Rights and Business Principles.
-These ten principles define measures that companies can effect in order to uphold and promote children’s rights.
-For information on the individual contributions we make here, see our commitments to children’s rights.
+O2 Telefónica devotes special attention to the protection of children and young people.
+The company's own human rights policy excludes child labour in its business activities and obliges all suppliers to exclude child labour along the supply chain.
+The actions of O2 Telefónica are guided in particular by UNICEF Children’s Rights and Business Principles.
+These ten principles define measures that companies can take to uphold and promote children’s rights.
+For information on the individual contributions O2 Telefónica makes here, see its commitments to children’s rights.